 An international weekend of local walks led by local people on local themes (‘citizen-led, walking conversations’), taking place in towns and cities around the world, honouring the legacy of the urbanist, writer and activist, Jane Jacobs (1916-2006), and marking the anniversary of her birth.

-If you're new to Jane's Walk in Colchester check out the 2019 programme of walks, which included 27 walks, 3 films and 1 street photography exhibition:
+Check out the Jane's Walk Colchester 2019 festival programme, which included 27 walks, 3 films and 1 street photography exhibition:

 The festival programme 2019